bladeSk/internet-explorer-opacity-polyfill/README.md

 	<!--[if lte IE 8]><script src="jquery.ie-opacity-polyfill.js"></script><![endif]-->

-Now you can happily use `opacity` in CSS without the silly `filter` syntax.
+Now you can happily use `opacity` in your CSS files without the silly `filter` syntax.

 	a.transparentLink { opacity: 0.5; }